Ultimate Scion tC Turbo Kit Guide

 If you opt for the ATP kit, you’ll need to get the intercooler piping fabricated, which isn’t necessarily a bad thing, as it will allow you to choose an ideal company for the job.

-With people often complaining about the piping on the ‘universal’ kits out there, and with the GReddy hot pipe issue, this could potentially be a blessing in disguise.
+With people often complaining about the piping on the ‘universal’ kits out there, and with the hot pipe issue of GReddy products, this could potentially be a blessing in disguise.

 With a wide variety of turbo options available, ATP’s various setups will allow you to achieve different power bands, all the way up to 500 hp.

-If you’re planning to get anywhere near 500 hp, you will, of course, need to think about significant engine upgrades.
+If you’re planning to get the power output to anywhere near 500 hp, you will, of course, need to think about significant engine upgrades.

 ATP’s setup is a great choice that integrates some of the best Garrett turbochargers on the market, and it comes highly recommended, even if it isn’t a ‘full’ kit.